KuCoin Shares (KCS) Price Up 19.9% This Week

-KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the U.S. dollar during the 24 hour period ending at 22:00 PM ET on June 9th.
-KuCoin Shares has a market capitalization of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
-One KuCoin Shares coin can currently be bought for approximately $1.17 or 0.00002994 BTC on major exchanges.
-During the last seven days, KuCoin Shares has traded up 19.9% against the U.S. dollar.
+KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the US dollar during the 1-day period ending at 11:00 AM ET on June 13th.
+One KuCoin Shares coin can now be bought for approximately $1.17 or 0.00002994 BTC on exchanges.
+KuCoin Shares has a market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.
+During the last week, KuCoin Shares has traded up 19.9% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.